Grow Financial Federal Credit Union

 Activities for teens

-Involve them in financial activity: Involve your teen in routine financial activities, like creating the monthly budget, paying bills online, depositing or withdrawing money from the bank, or the process of deciding how to pay for an item at a store (credit, debit or cash).
+• Involve them in household financial activity: Involve your teen in routine financial activities, like creating the monthly budget, paying bills online, depositing or withdrawing money from the bank, or the process of deciding how to pay for an item at a store (credit, debit or cash).

-Assign a budgeting project: Challenge your teenager with creating a functional family budget with a realistic set of numbers and criteria based on your recurring household expenses.
+• Assign a budgeting project: Challenge your teenager with creating a functional family budget with a realistic set of numbers and criteria based on your recurring household expenses.
 Use the opportunity to teach them about tracking income versus expenses and planning ahead for major purchases.
 (Need help getting started with budgeting?
 Start here.)

-Encourage a part-time job: Ask your teen what they are interested in and brainstorm together about possible jobs they can do to earn some extra money.
+• Encourage a part-time job: Ask your teen what they are interested in and brainstorm together about possible jobs they can do to earn some extra money.
 Nothing teaches the value of a dollar better than earning it oneself.
-Some ideas include lawn care around the neighborhood, helping with summer camps and babysitting, and for older teens, part-time work can often be found at local grocery stores, restaurants, auto detailers or coffee shops.
+Some ideas include lawn care around the neighborhood, helping with summer camps and babysitting, and for older teens, part-time work can often be found at local grocery stores, restaurants, auto detailers and coffee shops.

 *Source: Council for Economic Education. https://www.councilforeconed.org/